-5 Cognitive development ~ the development of intelligence, conscious thought, and problemsolving ability that begins in infancy.
+$^{^5}$ Cognitive development \sim the development of intelligence, conscious thought, and problem-solving ability that begins in infancy.

-- Genesutra: Sutra 3_Word-Meaning the Smallest Unit of Language concrete problems, they cannot yet consider all of the logically possible outcomes. - 4.
+- 3. The Concrete Operational Stage: ages about 7 to adolescence.
+Children begin to grasp conservation and de-centering.
+They can now reason logically, but only on a concrete, not hypothetical or abstract level.
+When a Concrete Operational child is shown a blue block and asked "Is the block green or not green?" he or she will probably answer "Neither, it's blue!" that 'blue is not green' is too abstract.
+They solve problems logically, but not systematically / consistently.
+As opposed to Preoperational children, children in the concrete operations stage are able to take another's point of view and take into account more than one perspective simultaneously.
+Although they can understand concrete problems, they cannot yet consider all of the logically possible outcomes. - 4.
 The Formal Operations Stage: adolescence or above.
 The mind is now capable of sophisticated logical thought.
 It can think abstractly, hypothetically and can solve problems using the logic of combinations.
 Piaget considered this the ultimate stage of development, and stated that although the children would still have to revise their knowledge base, their way of thinking was as powerful as it would get.